Nepiki/Guides/Rugrats:-Search-for-Reptar.md

 The first stage of the fight is easy, just do as the game suggests and knock out the first Mr. Friend with cans lying around (avoid using balls - they bounce back and can damage you).

 The second stage throws you against 3 of the freaky clowns.
 Sometimes one or two of the Mr. Friends is freakishly fast.
 Now for the fun part.
 You'll notice they're somewhat invincible to having stuff tossed at them.
-The game recommends you kick them but don't do that as sometimes the kick is delayed and they'll get a hit on you.
+The game recommends you kick them but I don't recommend that as sometimes the kick is delayed and they'll get a hit on you.

 First you'll want to take out one of the Friends with cans; focus on one of the fast ones if able.
 Once the first one is down, cans are no longer useful.
 I found that jumping at them with well-timed jumps will allow you to bowl them over without getting hurt.
 Take out your second one with this tactic.
 The last one is trickier.
 By this point I had trouble getting a good timed jump.
 It seemed like no matter what I kept getting hit.
 There is a box out in the open near the stairs that you can climb onto.
 Once you're on top of that box, Mr. Friend can't climb up since you're in the way and he can't hurt you because you're too high.
 Simply jump down onto his head and he'll get knocked back.
 Repeat until you explode the last clown to bits.
-(You may be able to use the box technique from the get-go.)</details>
+(You may be able to use the box technique from the get-go.)

+There are other ways to accomplish this.
+Some people manage to use the kick.
+This is just what worked for me in the end.</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/136847.png) **[Easy Peasy Lemon Squeezy](https://retroachievements.org/achievement/124410)** _~Beat all 3 Easy levels._